txomon/py-wwe/README.rst

 - Personal holidays (if any)
 - Both personal and bank holidays can be added in advance, but they will be ignored until they become relevant
 - Bank holidays left

+## Proposed architecture

+- Leverage Bank Holidays and Personal Holidays to Google Calendar (integration needed)
+- Bank Holidays left can be calculated by only storing how many are you entitled to, and then looking up on Google Calendar
+- Start date is something that needs to be stored to.

+Therefore, to have specific models (storage) would be:
+ - Start date
+ - Personal bank Holiday days you are entitled to in a year
+ - How many hours a week you need to work
+ - When you want to be out